wjh-666666/UVQA/README.md

 # UVQA
-This is an underwater scene visual question answering (UVQA) dataset.
+This is an underwater scene visual question answering (UVQA) dataset built on SUIM.